Florence Nightingale needs me.

 "It’s a valley.
 A funnel.
-There is cannon to the left of them, cannon to the right of them, and see up ahead a line of cannon they are about to charge.
+There is cannon on the left and to the right of them, and see up ahead a line of cannon they are about to charge.
 Lady Tansberry, these glorious fools are riding into a valley of death.”

 Bernice had difficulty breathing as she recognised the danger.
 She clasped her hands to her chest and kept her eyes firmly fixed on Neptune and Maximilian as six hundred horsemen moved forward across the valley floor.
-The rhythmical thunder of hooves was easily heard as hooves pounded upon the hardened surface.
+The rhythmical clopping of hooves was easily heard as hooves pounded upon the hardened surface.
 The guns yet stayed silent.

 “Look.”
 Bernice cried.
 “Someone is riding across Lord Cardigan’s path.
 Perhaps these are orders to stop.”

 The ground in front of the lone horseman erupted.
 Bernice screamed.
 The blast of cannon erupted into a deadly crescendo and echoed around the valley walls.
-Lord Cardigan rose in his stirrups, raised his sabre and brought his horse to the gallop.
+Lord Cardigan rose in his stirrups, raised his sabre, and brought his horse to the gallop.
 The charge had begun.